DanAkarca/MEA_generative_models/README.md

 This repository contains all relevant code to replicate our findings.

-For any questions regarding the use of this repository, please get in touch at Danyal.akarca@mrc-cbu.cam.ac.uk or da434@cam.ac.uk
+For any questions regarding the use of this repository, please get in touch at danyal.akarca@mrc-cbu.cam.ac.uk or da434@cam.ac.uk

 If using the code, please consider citing our paper: